-Zainab’s blood is extremely rare because she is missing a common antigen that most people carry on their red blood cells.
+Zainab’s blood is extremely rare because she is missing a common antigen that most people have on their red blood cells.
 The antigen is called “Indian B” (Inb).
-For a person to be a possible match for Zainab, they must also be missing the Indian B antigen, or the little girl's body will reject the blood.
-Locating people who are missing the Indian B antigen comes down to genetics.
+Because she is missing the antigen, Zainab can only receive blood from people who are also missing the same antigen, or her body will reject the blood.

-Statistically, the only people who are likely to be a match for Zainab are people of Pakistani, Indian or Iranian descent.
-Of these populations, less than 4% of the people are actually missing the Indian B antigen.
+Finding compatible donors for her came down to genetics.
+That’s because the only people who are likely to be missing the Indian B antigen are people of Indian, Iranian or Pakistani descent.
+Of these populations, less than 4% are likely to be missing the Indian B antigen.

 Media interested in covering Zainab’s story please click here.